damusss/mili/guide/mili.md

 ## Markdown

 MILI supports rendering markdown with a built in renderer that converts markdown text to MILI native calls.
 To use it you firstly need to store a `mili.MarkDown` object permanently, to which you give the markdown source and the style (more info in the style guide).
 Then, in your UI loop just call `MILI.markdown(markdown)`.
 The markdown will be rendered inside the parent at the time of calling MILI.markdown().
-If the style allows it, this method will return a boolean signaling if the cursor was changed to a hand or not.
+If the style allows it the cursor is changed using the `InteractionCursor` utility.
+Call `InteractionCursor.apply` to apply the cursor.

 You can change the style fields but not remove any field.
 To apply some style changes you might have to call `mili.MarkDown.rebuild()`.